 - Guava may help with stress relief.

 - Guava relieves the pain of menstrual cramps.

 Please continue reading if you want to discover more.

 1. Guava Is Filled With Nutrients

-Both the fruit and leaves of guava contains different nutrients that your body needs.
+Both the fruit and leaves of guava contain different nutrients that your body needs.

 You can find vitamins like vitamin A, thiamine, riboflavin, niacin, vitamin B6, folate, vitamin C, and vitamin K in guavas.

-As for its minerals content, you can get calcium, iron, magnesium, manganese, phosphorus, potassium, sodium, and zinc.
+As for its mineral content, you can get calcium, iron, magnesium, manganese, phosphorus, potassium, sodium, and zinc.

 Guava also contains sugars, dietary fiber, protein, and lycopene.